Home Majors Romance Languages

-Romance Languages Degree
+Romance Languages

 Students study one or more Romance languages such as Spanish, French, Italian, or Portuguese, along with their literary traditions, cultural contexts, and linguistic structures.
 Graduates typically pursue careers in translation, international business, diplomacy, education, publishing, and bilingual service organizations.
 Spanish fluency in particular is in high demand in the U.S. healthcare, legal, and education sectors.

-What Romance Languages Graduates Do
+What Romance Languages graduates do

 With a degree in Romance Languages, you’ll likely find yourself in a classroom or working directly with the language itself.
 As a secondary school teacher, your days are filled with lesson planning, managing teenagers, and instilling a love for French or Spanish.
 At the university level, you’ll lead discussions on Italian literature while also conducting your own academic research.
 Career progression can lead to roles like department head or curriculum developer.
 Alternatively, you could work as a translator, meticulously converting legal or marketing documents, or as an interpreter, providing real-time language support in high-stakes medical or business settings.